 Feature Comparison: Layer2 SharePoint Provider vs. Layer2 Office 365 Fast File Sync

-With the Layer2 Data Provider for Office365 Fast File Sync we recently added a new provider to access files and folders in SharePoint 2016 and Office 365 online tenants.
+With the Layer2 Data Provider for Office365 Fast File Sync we recently added a new provider to access files and folders in SharePoint on-premises and Office 365 online tenants.
 As noted in the specification article the Fast File Sync provider has several limitations to the CSOM provider.
 Learn here what limitations these are in detail.

 Layer2 SharePoint Provider